ArthurClemens/use-stream/README.md

 Postpones the model initialization until after the first render (in `React.useEffect`).
 This also prevents that the initialization is called more than once.

 The result of postponing to after the first render is that the model will not be available immediately.

-This can be handled with a conditional.
+The return contains the model plus boolean `isDeferred`, which can be used for conditional rendering.

 Example: